nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_6.rst

 Creating a P12 Certificate
 ==========================

-In addition to emailing your three provisioning profiles to branding@owncloud.com, you must also include your P12 certificate.
+In addition to emailing your four Ad Hoc provisioning profiles to branding@owncloud.com, you must also include your P12 certificate.
 To create this, return to Keychain Access on your Mac computer and find your private key that you created at the beginning (see